lonny/QuickCapture/README.md

 ## QuickTime Setup

-Due to the variety of video setups and their capabilities, and other factors involved in scripting QuickTime, this remote does not attempt to "do it all".
-The operating philosophy is "keep it simple".
-So preparation involves some setting up of QuickTime.
+Preparation involves some setting up of QuickTime.
+This is not a limitation of QuickCapture.
+At some point you would have to do this anyway if you want to record via QuickTime.
+I'm just including these steps for completeness.

 Start the QuickTime Player app.